0cjs/8bitdev/src/filesystem.md

 immediately after the free block map.
 Additional directory blocks may be allocated as necessary anywhere on the disk.

+The directory contains a header entry followed by a sequence of entries for files and free space in the directory.
+All entries start with a single _file number_ byte (some file numbers are special and indicate information other than file metadata) followed by a length byte giving the total length of the data for that entry, not including the file number and length bytes themselves.

+The first entry always has file number $00.
+The length is always 1 (for this version of the file system) and the sole byte of data is the _next file number_ field (details below).

-The directory contains a sequence of entries and unused areas.
-Each entry is as follows, with offsets and sizes in bytes:
+Subsequent entries are as follows, with offsets and sizes in bytes:

     Offset  Size    Description
-       0     1      File number, or 0 for an unused area in the directory 1     1      Total length of the metadata in this directory entry, from offset 2
+       0     1      File number, or $00 for an unused entry in the directory.
+       1     1      Total length (not including the file number and length bytes) of the data in this entry.
-       2     1      "1" to indicate a first block field
+       2     1      $01 or $02 to indicate a first block field. $01
+                    indicates an allocated file; $02 a deleted file whose blocks have not yet been deallocated.
-       3     1      "2" for the length of the first block field, not including the previous and this byte
+       3     1      $02 for the length of the first block field.
-       4     2      The block number of the first block containing the contents of this file
+       4     2      The block number of the first block containing the contents of this file.
-       6     2      "2" to indicate a filename field.
+       6     2      $03 to indicate a filename field.
-       7     1      The length of the filename, _m_, not including this or the previous byte.
+       7     1      The length of the filename, _m_.
-       8     m      A filename as arbitrary ASCII bytes.
+       8     m      A filename as arbitrary bytes (usually printable ASCII).
-       8+m   1      "0" to indicate the end of this directory entry, or any other non-"1" number to indicate the type of additional metadata
+       8+m   1      $00 to indicate the end of this directory entry, or any other number (excepting $01, $02 or $03) to indicate the type of additional metadata.
-       8+m+1 1      Length of this additional metadata field (not including the previous and this byte), if present.
+       8+m+1 1      Length of this additional metadata field, if present.
        8+m+2 ?
-Additional metadata
+Additional metadata.
        ...

 The directory entry always starts with a byte for the file number and